 An open floor plan, called a free plan, has been popular with buyers for a few years now.

-In both single wides and multi-sectional homes it is a popular to place the share living spaces (living room and kitchen) together.
+In both single wides and multi-sectional homes, it is popular to place the shared living spaces (living room and kitchen) together.
 Only a breakfast bar or half wall typically separate the two spaces.

 Open floor living still provides ample privacy in the bathing and sleeping quarters.
 Reduced building costs and better lighting are two great reasons to chose an open floor plan.

 Master Bedroom Suits and Mother-in-Law Suits